Speedy Atkins: Velma Gaines-Hamock

+1994 funeral

+About 200 people attended Atkins' 1994 funeral and burial in Maplelawn Cemetery in Paducah.

 Representation in other media

 Because of his body's unique condition, "Speedy" Atkins' mummy was featured in national media as well as Ripley's Believe It or Not, the TV program That's Incredible, and the National Enquirer.
 His story was also told on the Discovery Channel.